XxCHANDLERxX/notes/sci206/README.md

 V = IR = 10*1 = 10A of current available to hair dryer + lightbulb.
 1200W hair dryer could be 120V @ 10A.

-Demo: Conducting pickle conducts.
+*Demo:*: Conducting pickle conducts.
 "Usually the flower side of the pickle lights up."

 Direct current vs. Alternating current.